god-s-perfect-idiot/Metro-Weather/README.md

-# Metro Browser Native
+# Metro Weather Native

 Hi there!
-This is the repository for the Metro Browser Native project.
+This is the repository for the Metro Weather Native project.
 This project is a part of the Metro Suite of projects, which is meant to serve as base applications for Metro OS (A custom Android ROM with the Metro UI Design Language).

-This project is built using the [React Native](https://reactnative.dev/) framework, and is meant to be a replacement for the default Android Browser.
+This project is built using the [React Native](https://reactnative.dev/) framework, and is meant to be a replacement for the default Android Weather Application.
+It is a 1:1 Replica of Bing Weather.
-It uses React Webview to render webpages, and is meant to be a lightweight, fast, and secure browser.

 ## Building